 Before the foreclosure crisis, federal and state laws regulating mortgage servicers and foreclosure procedures were relatively limited and tended to favor foreclosing lenders.
 However, many federal and state laws now give protections to borrowers.
 Servicers generally must provide borrowers with loss mitigation opportunities, account for each foreclosure step, and carefully comply with foreclosure laws.

 Also, most people who take out a loan to buy a residential property in Tennessee sign a promissory note and deed of trust.
 These documents usually give homeowners certain contractual rights after a home loan default.

-So, don't get caught off guard if you're a Tennessee homeowner behind in mortgage payments.
-Learn about each step in a Tennessee foreclosure, from missing your first payment to a foreclosure sale.
-Once you understand the process, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.
+So, don't get caught off guard if you're a homeowner behind in mortgage payments.
+Learn about foreclosure laws in Tennessee and how the Tennessee foreclosure process works, from missing your first payment to a foreclosure sale.

 In a Tennessee foreclosure, you'll most likely get the right to: